cosmos/cosmos-sdk/docs/run-node/txs.md

 	"github.com/cosmos/cosmos-sdk/types/tx"
 )

-grpcConn := grpc.Dial(
+// Create a connection to the gRPC server. grpcConn := grpc.Dial(
     "127.0.0.1:9090", // Or your gRPC server address. grpc.WithInsecure(), // The SDK doesn't support any transport security mechanism.